Fayrouz was born and raised in Michigan and has spent her career serving the public, most recently for Detroit Mayor Mike Duggan.

 After serving in the Obama Administration and completing a Master's Degree from the Harvard Kennedy School of Government, Fayrouz returned home to Michigan to contribute to Detroit's revitalization.
 In 2015, Fayrouz became the first Director of Detroit's Office of Immigrant Affairs under Mayor Mike Duggan - where she helped immigrants integrate into the city, find jobs and start businesses.
 Fayrouz also served as the Board Chair for Emgage-USA MI – an organization she helped launch that fosters civic and electoral participation within the Muslim-American community.

-Fayrouz is a marathon runner, and she lives in Northville with her husband, Chris, who works at Ford Motor Company.
+Fayrouz is a marathon runner, and she lives in Northville with her husband, Chris, who is Deputy Chief Security Officer for the Michigan Department of Technology, Management & Budget.